-Algorithms, AI, and Accretion- Future of Digital Marketing in 2021
+Algorithms, AI, and Accretion- Future of Digital Marketing with Brian Solis

 AI, advanced algorithms, and big data have ushered us into a new era of marketing and consumption.

-We’ve seen disruptive technology impact consumer behavior and revolutionize our capabilities as marketers.
+Disruptive technology has impacted consumer behavior and revolutionized our capabilities as marketers.

 But should we be skeptical — or more cautious — with how we implement the latest martech or use AI within the B2B customer journey?